moli-lab/OrthologMotif/README.md

 This page is the original code of rthologMotif.

-We provied a packaged rthologMotif version (Win 10 environment with all needed python package), which is freely available at:
+We provied a packaged OrthologMotif version (Win 10 environment with all needed python package), which is freely available at:

 https://github.com/moli-lab/OrthologMotif/releases

-Please download rthologMotif.zip and unpackage it to use rthologMotif.
+Please download OrthologMotif.zip and unpackage it to use OrthologMotif.